Zyun-Y/BiconNets/README.md

 Paper at: https://arxiv.org/abs/2103.00334

-**BiconNet also achieved great improvements on medical segmentation.
-For a medical version code, please visit [BiconNet-Medical](https://github.com/Zyun-Y/BiconNet-Medical)**
+**BiconNet also achieved great improvements on medical segmentation and multi-class, please visit [BiconNet-Medical](https://github.com/Zyun-Y/BiconNet-Medical) for details**

 **Please also check our latest [DconnNet](https://github.com/Zyun-Y/DconnNet) paper on CVPR 2023**